Economy

 Pharmabiz.com

-India's approx. Rs 400 billion pharmaceuticals industry (fourth largest in the world in terms of volume) has recently drawn more attention due to its generic drug products penetration in many foreign markets (22 per cent world market share in 2001).
+India's approx. ₹400 billion pharmaceuticals industry (fourth largest in the world in terms of volume) has recently drawn more attention due to its generic drug products penetration in many foreign markets (22 per cent world market share in 2001).
 Registered Indian pharma companies number over 10 000 both in the SME and large enterprise sectors.
 Bulk drugs are produced in large volumes and India is as an example the largest ibuprofen manufacturer.
-Annual exports amount to some USD 3.5 billion, the US being the largest market.
+Pharmaceuticals exports amounted to over USD 13.2 billion in 2011--12, the US being the largest market.
 India now recognizes all patents obtained after 1995.
 This could have an adverse effect on the operations of some generic drug manufacturers whose business has solely rested on reverse engineering drugs.
+India's retail pharma sales amounted to ₹28.5 bn in Feb '09.
+Hospital and institute drug sales are estimated at ₹70 bn pa.
+The largest domestic companies are Cipla, Ranbaxy, GlaxoSmithKline and Piramal Healthcare.

 Autos